execriez/LabWarden/README.md

 ## History

+1.0.86 - 15 JUN 2016

+* Corrections to the ReadMe file.

 1.0.86 - 10 JUN 2016

 * Added SystemEstablish8021XWiFi policy.
 This policy requests and installs a computer certificate from a CA server, then sets up Wi-Fi for 802.1X.

 1.0.85 - 08 JUN 2016

-* Added RequireAdminIBSS (computer-to-computer networks), RequireAdminNetworkChange and RequireAdminPowerToggle options to SystemWirelessSetState policy
+* Added RequireAdminIBSS (computer-to-computer networks), RequireAdminNetworkChange and RequireAdminPowerToggle options to SystemWirelessSetState policy.

 1.0.84 - 06 JUN 2016